If you care about future-proofing, buying a 4K monitor now is a very good idea as long as you can also get a GPU that can run games in at least 2K.

 If you prioritize performance, a 1080p monitor is still a better choice for now.

 If you want to prioritize performance and future-proofing, get a 1440p monitor.

 It wasn’t many years ago that 4K TV sets started rolling out.

-The first ones to be released in 2013 were quite pricey and there was little cause for consumers to actually go out and spend money on them.
+The first ones to be released in 2013 were quite pricey, and there was little cause for consumers to go out and spend money on them.

 With these bigger screens and a 4K resolution, you get a much bigger work surface without any loss in sharpness whatsoever.
-As a matter of fact, you’ll get a much sharper image than you would get on a 24-inch Full HD monitor.
-As for gaming, it also allows you to see small details better and greatly reduces aliasing.
+In fact, you’ll get a much sharper image than you would get on a 24-inch Full HD monitor.
+As for gaming, it greatly reduces aliasing and also allows you to see small details better.

 Better In-Game Visuals

-Just take a look at the following video:
+If you want to get a glimpse of what we’re talking about, just take a look at the following video: